 Dominican Republic: History

-The Dominican Republic becomes part of a free trade agreement between the US and five other Central American countries known as CAFTA-DR.
+The Dominican Republic officially becomes a member of CAFTA-DR, a trade agreement between the U.S. and five other Central American countries.